-Both validation and verification records should be kept for a suitable period of time, and made available to regulators upon request.
-Not only is this information an essential component of food safety for a mail order food company, it is also critical for ensuring that the products purchased by consumers are wholesome, unadulterated, and safe to consume.
+Both validation and verification records should be kept for a suitable period of time and made available to regulators upon request.
+Not only is this information an essential component of food safety for a MOTPD company, it is also critical for ensuring that the products purchased by consumers are wholesome, unadulterated, and safe to consume.